-Firstly, to forgive means realizing the pointlessness of trying to fix your heart by breaking the heart of someone else.
-If a person has hurt you, you won’t heal your emotional wounds nor erase the pain that results from their actions by hurting them back.
-The wounds will still be there, and, whether you like it or not, they’ll likely leave permanent scars on your psyche.
+Firstly, to forgive means to realize the pointlessness of trying to fix your heart by breaking that of someone else.
+If a person has hurt you, you won’t heal your emotional wounds by hurting them back.
+The wounds will still be there, and, whether you like it or not, they’ll probably leave permanent scars on your psyche.
 You can either accept what happened and move on with your life or try to undo your past and stay stuck in it.
 Forgiving people are wise enough to go for the former option.

-Secondly, to forgive means seeing the dark side in everyone.
-Although forgiving people don’t try to justify acts that are unjustifiable, they do recognize that all humans (themselves included) are imperfect and hence prone to commit mistakes or “wrongdoings”, such as hurting others (whether intentionally or unintentionally).
+Secondly, to forgive means to see the dark side in everyone.
+Although forgiving people don’t try to justify acts that are unjustifiable, they do recognize that all humans (themselves included) are imperfect and hence prone to commit mistakes or “wrongdoings”, such as hurting other people (whether intentionally or not).
 Instead of expecting that others behave in perfectly nice manners and judging or abandoning them when they don’t, they understand that, despite their imperfections, all people are deserving of love and compassion.
 And when they feel the need to depart from a relationship that has turned toxic, they try their best to do so without adding any extra conflict and suffering to it.

 Opening Our Hearts

 When we’re overcome with resentment, it can be hard to forgive someone who has hurt us.
 Resentment narrows our perception, clouds our judgment and hardens our emotions, preventing us from seeing our situation with clear eyes and dealing with it in an effective manner.

 In other words, resentment turns us into captives of our traumatic past, not allowing us to let go and focus on what lies ahead of us.
 This is well-illustrated by an old Tibetan story: